slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 considerations, but all are valid.
 The options are not mutually exclusive, but at least one part of a SLSA-conformant system SHOULD verify provenance.

 More than one component can verify provenance.
-For example, if a package ecosystem verifies provenance, then consumers who get artifacts from that package ecosystem do not have to verify provenance.
-Consumers can do so with client-side verification tooling or by polling a monitor, but there is no requirement that they do so.
+For example, even if a package ecosystem verifies provenance, consumers who get artifacts from that package ecosystem might wish to verify provenance themselves for defense in depth.
+They can do so using either client-side verification tooling or by polling a monitor.

 <!-- **TODO** Add a diagram. -->